Bolivia has numerous national emblems, all of them unusual and beautiful. Interestingly, Bolivia has two

 History of Bolivia

 That's why Bolivia usually has two "capital city" stars on its map.
-Read why Bolivia seems to have 2 capital cities.
+Click here to read more about why people think Bolivia has 2 capital cities.

 AND BOLIVIA HAS HOW MANY OFFICIAL LANGUAGES??!
 As of January 25, 2009 Bolivia has a new National Constitution which declared EVERY native language in Bolivia an OFFICIAL language.
 This means that Bolivia now has nearly thirty official languages.
-Why?
-Read about Bolivia's
+What on Earth!?
+Click here to read more about